 In contrast to the components of the photosynthetic electron transport chain, changes in the enzymes associated with the Benson Calvin cycle gave a clearer and more consistent pattern of response (Figure 5).
 The $\rm CO_2$ fixing enzyme, Rubisco, is by far the most abundant protein in the leaf.
 We were able to quantify the chloroplast-encoded large subunit (RBCL) and 2 isoforms of the nuclear-encoded small subunit, RBCS.
 All increased significantly in Col-0 in response to cold, with a mean 1.8-fold increase in relative abundance.
-In fum2.1 there was no significant change in RBCL abundance.
+In fum2.2 there was no significant change in RBCL abundance.
 One isoform of RBCS increased significantly, whilst the other decreased to a similar extent.
 Combining data from both isoforms, there was no significant change in RBCS abundance.
 For other reactions associated with the Benson Calvin cycle, we were able to quantify a total of 20 distinct proteins, including isoforms of specific enzymes.
 In Col-0, 14 of these significantly increase, whilst 5 decreased.
-In fum2.1, although 6 enzymes involved in the Benson Calvin cycle came out as significantly increased, the overall extent of this change was lower.
+In fum2.2, although 6 enzymes involved in the Benson Calvin cycle came out as significantly increased, the overall extent of this change was lower.

-Across other major metabolic pathways - including starch and sucrose synthesis, glycolysis and the tricarboxylic acid cycle, similar patterns of acclimation were observed, with most proteins increasing in the cold in Col-0 and fum2.1 but to a lesser extent in the latter case (Table S1).
-In the sucrose synthesis pathway, most enzymes increased their concentration in response to cold in both genotypes, but with the relative abundance of these tending to be lower in fum2.1 (Figure S2).
-A notable exception to this was sucrose phosphate phosphatase, which did not increase in fum2.1.
+Across other major metabolic pathways - including starch and sucrose synthesis, glycolysis and the tricarboxylic acid cycle, similar patterns of acclimation were observed, with most proteins increasing in the cold in Col-0 and fum2.2 but to a lesser extent in the latter case (Table S1).
+In the sucrose synthesis pathway, most enzymes increased their concentration in response to cold in both genotypes, but with the relative abundance of these tending to be lower in fum2.2 (Figure S2).
+A notable exception to this was sucrose phosphate phosphatase, which did not increase in fum2.2.

-To summarise, acclimation of photosynthesis to low temperature in Col-0 involves an increase in the abundance of some electron transfer proteins, though not reaction centres, and substantial changes in the amount of a broad range of Benson Calvin cycle enzymes.
-These changes are largely or completely absent in fum2.1.
-Changes in the proteome across metabolism show a similar tendency but a different extent in other metabolic pathways.
-These data indicate that fumarate accumulation or FUM2 protein or activity plays a central role in high-level processes regulating acclimation of metabolism.
+To summarise, acclimation of photosynthesis to low temperature in Col-0 involves an increase in the abundance of some electron transfer proteins, though not reaction centres, and substantial changes in the amount of a broad range of Benson Calvin cycle enzymes, consistent with increases seen in enzyme activities in response to cold observed previously (Strand $et\ al.$, 1999).
+These changes are largely or completely absent in fum2.2.
+Changes in the proteome across metabolism show a similar tendency but to a different extent in other metabolic pathways.
+These data indicate that fumarate accumulation or FUM2 protein or activity plays a central role in high-level processes regulating acclimation of a wide range of metabolic enzymes.

-Metabolic modelling shows that cold induces an alteration in carbon export from the chloroplast which is perturbed in fum 2.1 Results presented here show that acclimation to cold results in a substantial change in the metabolism of Col-0 plants, with a shift from diurnal to nocturnal carbon export from the leaf and an increase in leaf diurnal carbon storage.
-In fum2.1 a similar shift occurs, but with a different distribution of carbon between pools.
-Plants of fum2.1 carry out significantly less photosynthesis in the cold but retain a greater proportion of fixed carbon in the leaf.
-Although the protein changes in fum2.1 are less marked than in Col-0, there is nevertheless evidence of metabolic changes over the week, implying that a form of acclimation is occurring.
+Metabolic modelling shows that cold induces an alteration in carbon export from the chloroplast which is perturbed in fum2.2

+Results presented here show that acclimation to cold results in a substantial change in the metabolism of Col-0 plants, with a shift from diurnal to nocturnal carbon export from the leaf and an increase in leaf diurnal carbon storage.
+In fum2.2 a similar shift occurs, but with a different distribution of carbon between pools.
+Plants of fum2.2 carry out significantly less photosynthesis in the cold but retain a greater proportion of fixed carbon in the leaf.
+Although the protein changes in fum2.2 are less marked than in Col-0, there is nevertheless evidence of metabolic changes over the week.
 To better understand the factors underlying these changes in the two genotypes, we adopted a modelling approach.